zpg6/agbrs-capture/README.md

 This will:

-1. Discover and pre-build all binaries in `src/bin/`
+1. Discover and pre-build all binaries in `src/bin/` (defaults to current directory)
 2. Run each binary and wait for mGBA to start
 3. Capture frames and create GIF files in the `out/` folder